pellcorp/creality-wiki/docs/klicky.md

 This mount should work for K1/K1C/K1SE and K1M, but only K1 and K1M variants have actually been tested.

-#### Bearosaurus

-The `Bearosaurus` is a different mount option which is mounted on the rear of the printer toolhead and is more suitable for custom toolheads, users are encouraged to use the `Default` option for stock.
-It has so far only been tested on a K1M and the models are yet to be available on a public models website.
-Also the coordinates will differ depending on how you mount it so some testing to find your ideal location will be required

 ### Wiring

 !!! note